Azure/terraform-azurerm-avm-res-machinelearningservices-workspace/README.md

 Description: An object describing the Key Vault to create the private endpoint connection to.
 This includes the following properties:
 - `resource_id` - The resource ID of an existing Key Vault.
 - `create_new` -  A flag indicating if a new resource must be created.
-- `network_acls` - (Optional) An object to configure the Key Vault's network rules
-  - `bypass` - (Optional) Specifies whether traffic is bypassed for AzureServices.
-Valid options are 'AzureServices' or 'None'.
-  - `default_action` - `default_action` - (Required) Specifies the default action of allow or deny when no other rules match.
-Valid options are 'Deny' or 'Allow'.
-Defaults to 'Deny'.
 - `private_endpoints` - A map of private endpoints to create on a newly created Key Vault.
 The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time.
   - `name` - (Optional) The name of the private endpoint.
 One will be generated if not set.
   - `subnet_resource_id` - The resource ID of the subnet to deploy the private endpoint in.